How To Place Your Hotspot On A Commercial Building

 Here are the essentials of a proposal: It should quickly and clearly describe what you’re doing.
 It should show the businesses owner how they and those around will receive a benefit.
 It should be low risk for them (no drilling holes in their roof).
 Finally, it should be boring.

 That last one is where most of you stumble.
 You’re excited about Helium.
-You want to share how cryptocurrency and the blockchain is changing the world and how much long range coverage you’ll be providing for all these devices (that typically don’t exist yet) and how this is the ground floor, and LET’S DO THIS!
+You want to share how cryptocurrency and the blockchain is changing the world and how much long range coverage you’ll be providing for all these devices (that typically don’t exist yet) and how this is the ground floor, and LET’S DO THIS

 I get it.
 I’m excited too, but business owners didn’t get to own a building by listening to excited people talk about dreams and the future, and especially about Bitcoin or Doge or….what was this again, Helium?